 Over time, this knowledge transfer helps improve and evolve their students’ techniques and equips them to become self-sufficient, independent Pilates practitioners.
 In other words, education is a key part of their role – not just demonstration.
 Good Pilates teachers are good observers, who can also study a participant’s movements, identify whether this indicates any muscular imbalances or postural misalignment, and teach them to correct or address these using the Pilates method.
 They critically analyse their students’ physical abilities and limits to help them become better in their practice.

-Both Instructor and Teacher roles are similar in some ways and vastly different in others.
-What you choose to do once you’ve completed your Pilates teacher training courses is the key factor in determining which role you take on.
+Pilates Instructors and Pilates Teachers will learn the same base skills across their training, and both have the same opportunities in the industry for mat Pilates.
+How you choose to then develop your skills further will accelerate your career.
 Becoming a Pilates Instructor or Teacher can be a challenging but extremely rewarding experience that allows you to do what you enjoy for a living.
 Perhaps you’re considering a mid-career switch?
 Or perhaps you simply love the Pilates method and want to help others strengthen and improve their overall health and fitness.
 Either way, take the first step towards a fulfilling new career by checking out our above industry standard Pilates Instructor courses.